 Medications

-As PTSD and memory loss result the anxiety or depression, so different antidepressants are recommended.
+As PTSD and memory loss result in anxiety or depression, different antidepressants are recommended.
 Moreover, other effective medications include mood stabilizers and selective serotonin reuptake inhibitors.

 Cognitive behavior therapy